 First off, figuring out your face shape is a good place to start if you’re headed in a technical direction.
 While you don’t have to measure your face with a tape measure to get the exact size, have a forward-facing photo taken to see your jaw, forehead, and cheekbone shape.

 Then match with these shapes below.
 Each one has a preferred beard style, though you don’t have to use this guide.
-We go over each of the beard styles in greater detail underneath this face shape guide.
+We go over each facial hair style in greater detail below the face shape guide.

 Determine your ideal face shape

 You have a wider jawline and round cheeks.
 Your cheeks and face length are similar in width and height.
 Your jaw may not be as defined.
 Rounded face shapes go best with a triangular beard shape.

 Your face length from forehead to chin is very long, and you have a squared jaw.
 You should go with a beard that’s fuller on the cheeks.
 Men with longer faces should avoid triangular, pointy beards.